 Chapter 1: Concepts of Beliefs.

-Chapter 2: Perceptual Dialectology and the Power of Labelling
+Chapter 2: Perceptual Dialectology and the Power of Labeling

-Chapter 4: Southern Planet: Hicks, Hillbillies, and Rednecks?
+Chapter 4: Southern Planets: Hicks, Hillbillies, and Rednecks?

-Chapter 5: Local planet: The View from Home
+Chapter 5: Local planets: The View from Home

 Chapter 6: Conclusions

-Paulina Bounds is associate professor of linguistics at Tennessee Tech University.
-She received a Ph.D. in linguistics from the University of Georgia in 2010.
+Paulina Bounds is Associate Professor of Linguistics at Tennessee Tech University.
 Her research focuses on perceptions of speech in the United States, especially in the American South.
-In her research, she uses methods of perceptual dialectology to investigate differences and similarities in national-and state-level perceptions.
-Moreover, she examines the patterns emerging from labels used to describe speakers of various speech varieties.
+She uses methods of perceptual dialectology to investigate differences and similarities in national- and state-level perceptions.
 She has presented her work at numerous national and international conferences and has published papers in the Southern Journal of Linguistics and the Journal of Linguistics Geography.

-Jennifer Cramer is associate professor and chair of the Department of Linguistics at the University of Kentucky.
+Jennifer Cramer is Associate Professor and Chair of the Department of Linguistics at the University of Kentucky.
 Her research focuses on the perception and production of linguistic variation at dialect and regional borders, with a specific interest in the dialects spoken in Kentucky.
-Her research utilizes the tools of perceptual dialectology to investigate connections between language and identity.
-She coedited Cityscapes and Perceptual Dialectology (with Chris Montgomery, 2016), and is the author of Contested Southernness: The Linguistic Production and Perception of Identities in the Borderlands (2016).
+She co-edited Cityscapes and Perceptual Dialectology (with Chris Montgomery, 2016), and she is the author of Contested Southernness: The Linguistic Production and Perception of Identities in the Borderlands (2016).

-Susan Tamasi is professor of pedagogy and director of the Linguistics Program at Emory University.
-She received her Ph.D. in Linguistics from the University of Georgia in 2003.
+Susan Tamasi is Professor of Pedagogy and Director of the Linguistics Program at Emory University.
 Her work focuses on attitudes toward linguistic variation, Southern identities, and social and political issues connected to American English dialects.
-She also works in health communication, studying physician-patient interactions and women’s health narratives.
-She is the co-author of Language and Linguistic Diversity in the US: An Introduction (2015).
+She is the co-author of Language and Linguistic Diversity in the US: An Introduction (with Lamont Antieau, 2015).

 This book provides an excellent overview of the field of what is commonly known as ‘perceptual linguistics’ or ‘folk linguistics’, bringing together theoretical issues from different related fields as well as covering all relevant empirical and methodological aspects.